smartface/smfc-empty-workspace/README.md

 ## Installation

-Make sure you’ve cloned this repository in the [Smartface Cloud IDE](https://cloud.smartface.io/Home/Index).
+Make sure you’ve cloned this repository in the [**Smartface Cloud IDE**](https://cloud.smartface.io/Home/Index).

-Once you are inside the Cloud IDE, update it, and also install a recent version of the Node.JS runtime.
+Once you are inside the **Smartface Cloud IDE**, update the linux packages and also install a recent version of the Node.JS runtime as follows:

 ```
 sudo apt-get update